SamuelNicaise/variantconvert/README.md

 Each conversion is described by a JSON config file with the following sections:
 - [GENERAL]
+  - input_format and output_format: Determine which converter module will be returned by ConverterFactory
   - skip_rows: how many rows to skip before column indexes
   - unique_variant_id: A list of columns that are needed to uniquely identify a variant.
 Important for input files where a same variant can be on multiple lines.
 - [VCF_COLUMNS] maps input TSV columns to their corresponding VCF fields.
   - Add or remove INFO fields at will to customize your output
   - When the equivalence is more complex than 1 input column = 1 VCF field ; you can create advanced HELPER_FUNCTION (explained below).